Pontifex: def. Bridge builder. Latin, from pons, pont- ‘bridge’ + -fex from facere ‘make.’

 Pray also for Father Martin.
 He bears great responsibility because the public nature of his priesthood has a much wider influence.
 Pray that if he has fallen into error, that he receives correction in his life from those that are there to help hold him accountable.

 Pray also for Pope Francis.
 He recently appointed Father Martin to the communications office in the Vatican.
-Pray all these decisions lead to the greater glory for God (as is the motto for Father Martin and Pope Francis, nothing being Jesuits) and the greatest good for the people of God.
+Pray all these decisions lead to the greater glory of God and that the people of God would be protected from any teaching that would bring harm to their moral and spiritual lives.

 Here is some Scripture that should be a sober warning and keep us all humble.
 God is deeply concerned about how His shepherds lead the Church: